 Department of Law

 Presently we are fortunate enough to have star studded, eminent and competent Faculty.
 Almost 90% of them are having Doctorate Degrees in various specializations of law.
-Total strength of the Faculty is 26.
-At present there is one Professor, six Senior Associate Professors, seven Assistant Professors and five Guest teachers and three Visiting Faculties.
+Total strength of the Faculty is 27.
+At present there is 12 Professors, 04 Senior Associate Professors, 08 Assistant Professors and 04 Guest teachers.
 The Faculty of Law, A.M.U., Aligarh has been successfully pursuing higher academic excellence.
 It has a unique distinction of producing highest number of qualitative Ph.
 Ds in India and hundreds of LL.
-M. dissertations in various fields of specialization are also publishing two peer reviewed Journals bearing ISSN Nos. namely Aligarh Law Journal (ALJ) in Faculty of Law and Quest for Justice under the banner of Ambedkar Chair, Faculty of Law containing thought provoking research oriented articles of the eminent personalities.
+M. dissertations in various fields of specialization and also publishing two peer reviewed Journals bearing ISSN Nos. namely Aligarh Law Journal (ALJ) in Faculty of Law and Legal journal Quest for Justice under the banner of Ambedkar Chair, Faculty of Law containing thought provoking research oriented articles of the eminent personalities.
 Monographs, and Text Books publications is a regular feature of the Faculty.
 During the last five years, the Department has published approximately 118 Research Oriented Articles, 4 Monographs, 10 Chapters in Books along with 03 Books bearing ISBN Nos. as well as 05 Edited Books.

-The Faculty of Law is presently running 5 year B.A.LL.B.
-(Integrated) Course, 2 years LL.M.
-Course along with 3 P.G.
+The Faculty of Law is presently running B.A.LL.B (Integrated Five years) Course, LL.M.
+(Two years) Course along with Three P.G.
 Diploma Courses in various specializations.

 Two major Research Projects, by University Grants Commission (UGC) and ICSSR have been successfully completed.
 The Department of Law has been ranked at 6th position in terms of academic and research Excellence, among the Indian Law Universities.
 In 2014, around 45 Ph.
 Ds have been successfully awarded to the students of the Faculty.
 We have also signed Memorandum of Understanding (MoU) with Washington Law School.